Cornelia Hesse-Honegger: Work

-the Les Abattoirs Musée - Frac Occitanie Toulouse, France, the Kunsthaus Zurich, the Musée d'Art Moderne, Luxenbourg, the Museo Metropolitano de Lima, Peru, among other venues.
+the Les Abattoirs Musée - Frac Occitanie Toulouse, France, the Kunsthaus Zurich, the Musée d'Art Moderne, Luxembourg, the Museo Metropolitano de Lima, Peru, among other venues.

 Critical reception

 Martin Kemp has reviewed her work in the journal Nature.
 She has been interviewed in The Morning News by Rosecrans Baldwin.
-Her work was featured on the cover of Cabinet Magazine as the cover story.
-The British-American anthropologist, Hugh Raffles wrote a feature article on her work, A Conjoined Fate, for Orion Magazine.
+Her work was the cover story of Cabinet Magazine.
+The British-American anthropologist Hugh Raffles wrote an article on her work, A Conjoined Fate, for Orion Magazine.
 Her work has also been reviewed in Smithsonian Magazine, among other publications.
-The New York Times writer, Phillip Hoare wrote:
+In the New York Times, Phillip Hoare wrote:

 Cornelia Hesse-Honegger, [is] a contemporary artist dedicated to creating near-perfect watercolors of insects deformed by nuclear fallout.
 This is sci-fi stuff: flies with legs growing out of their eyes, the kind of mutations that in any other animal would elicit our horrified response, yet which, because they occur in such small creatures, seem almost excusable because almost invisible.
 In the act of depicting them so exactingly, Hesse-Honegger, whose own child, we are told in an upsetting aside, was born with a club foot, “discovers that the insect is deformed in ways she hadn’t noticed before.”
 Her aesthetic is that of concrete art, isolated images placed in a grid; her intent is a silent rebuke, a solemn challenge to a world that, even now, is turning again to nuclear power to solve its problems.

 Awards

-In 1994, Hesse-Honegger receive the d’Art-Science-Lettre de la Société Académique d’Education et d’Encouragement award.
+In 1994, Hesse-Honegger received the d’Art-Science-Lettre de la Société Académique d’Education et d’Encouragement award.
 In 2015, she was awarded with the Nuclear-Free Future Award.
 In 2018 she was honored as a Laureate of biodiversity and nature conservation at the International Convention of Environmental Laureates of the European Environment Foundation.